karthikvibuthi/ISS-satellite-tracking/README.md

 ## Project Overview

-In this project, we've created a dynamic and interactive Jupyter notebook application that tracks the real-time location of the International Space Station (ISS) and displays its path on a world map.
+In this project, I've created a dynamic and interactive Jupyter notebook application that tracks the real-time location of the International Space Station (ISS) and displays its path on a world map.
 The project utilizes live data from NASA's Open Notify API to provide up-to-the-minute coordinates of the ISS.

 ## Key Features

 - **Real-time Tracking**: The project streams live data from NASA's Open Notify API, providing the current coordinates of the ISS.
-We update the ISS's position at regular intervals, simulating real-time tracking.
+I update the ISS's position at regular intervals, simulating real-time tracking.

-- **Interactive Mapping**: We've used the Folium library, a Python wrapper for Leaflet.js, to create an interactive and visually appealing world map.
+- **Interactive Mapping**: I've used the Folium library, a Python wrapper for Leaflet.js, to create an interactive and visually appealing world map.
 The map serves as the canvas for displaying the ISS's location and path.

-- **Displaying the Path**: As the ISS moves, we plot its path by connecting the coordinates of its previous positions using a PolyLine on the map.
+- **Displaying the Path**: As the ISS moves, I plot its path by connecting the coordinates of its previous positions using a PolyLine on the map.
 This provides a visual representation of the ISS's trajectory.

-- **Time-Limited Tracking**: To keep the demonstration concise and meaningful, we've limited the tracking to a specific time frame, e.g., 30 seconds, while updating the position every 5 seconds.
+- **Time-Limited Tracking**: To keep the demonstration concise and meaningful, I've limited the tracking to a specific time frame, e.g., 30 seconds, while updating the position every 5 seconds.
 This helps showcase the satellite's high-speed movement effectively.

 ## How it Works

 1. The project begins by initializing an interactive map centered around coordinates (0, 0) with an initial zoom level of 3.

-2. We fetch the initial location of the ISS from the Open Notify API and create a PolyLine with an empty list to represent the satellite's path.
+2. I fetch the initial location of the ISS from the Open Notify API and create a PolyLine with an empty list to represent the satellite's path.

 3. The code then enters a loop where it periodically retrieves new ISS coordinates, updates the map's markers, and appends the new coordinates to the path.